 Open to: Grades 9 - 12

-Prerequisites: Qualifying reading/verbal or math score, three or more years of Chinese Language instruction, and a satisfactory result on the CTY Online Programs Chinese Language placement test.
+Prerequisites: Three or more years of Chinese Language instruction and a satisfactory result on the CTY Online Programs Chinese Language placement test.

 Recommended School Credit: One academic year

-Student Expectations: Students are strongly encouraged to work an average of 7-10 hours per week for intensive 12-week sessions with no breaks, and 5-7 hours per week for the 30-week session with breaks for holidays.
+Student Expectations: Students are strongly encouraged to work an average of 5-7 hours per week for the 30-week session with breaks for holidays.

 Course Code: APCL